Herald-Mail Student of the Week: See this week's poll

 To cast a vote, visit the poll at the bottom of this nominees list.
 If you don't see the poll, please refresh the page.

-Our previous Student of the Week winner: Herald-Mail Student of the Week: See the winner for the week of April 1, 2024
+Our Previous Student of the Week winner: Herald-Mail Student of the Week for the week of April 8, 2024

 And the nominees for The Herald-Mail Student of the Week are ...